R0bas/MediaChat/readme.md

 ## 🤩 Join the Adventure

 Want to contribute your magic touch?
 We love it!
-Here's how you can get involved:
+Here's how you can get involved :

 1. **Fork the project**.
 2. **Create a funky branch**: